VladimirtheGreatest/VladimirtheGreatest/README.md

 ### Hi there, I'm Vladimir - aka [VladPutin] 👋

-## I'm a Developer, Gamer, and Fitness Maniac!!
+## I'm a Programmer, Gamer, and Fitness Maniac!!

 - 🔭 My core skills are C#, JavaScript and Umbraco!
 - 🌱 I’m currently bulking
 - 👯 This year I started working for a new company.
 - 🥅 2021 Goals: learn more about microservices in .NET and also improve my SQL skills to the highest possible level.
 - ⚡ Currently playing Valorant and Battlegrounds mode in Hearstone
+- ⚡ Crypto Enthusiast

 <br />